k21971/EvilHack/doc/evilhack-changelog.md

 - Tweak to last commit (wand of undead turning vs player)
 - Holy water, wands of death, and Draugr
 - Revisiting what and how Draugr can eat
+- Alternate ending to the Ice Queen branch if the player is a Draugr